Set your guide strategy

 Many organizations find it helpful to outline their guides in tools like Trello or Padlet, but you can also use a simple table or spreadsheet.
 See the example below for just one way to consider organizing your content.

-Section Content Tasks/Assignments
+Section Content

-• Each object will need
+• Each tour stop will need

 • 1 photo